• DE

 5. Trust

-Trust How can the trustworthiness of components, data, and services in cyber-physical systems be evaluated to enable better prediction of events and decision-making?
+Trust How can the trustworthiness of cyber-physical systems be systematically assessed in order to enable more trustworthy and resilient system operation?

-The digitalization of energy systems has led to cyber-physical energy systems (CPESs), characterized by increased penetration of information and communication technologies (ICT).
-ICT systems typically comprise hardware, software, and data, all of which enable the safe and reliable operation of the interconnected energy system.
-This growing dependence on ICT systems has already increased the number of factors affecting the overall behaviour of CPESs.
-Past events have demonstrated that, in addition to traditional power system problems, ICT issues such as software bugs, congestion, and cyber threats can result in large-scale blackouts.
-This underscores the need for holistic monitoring not only of the power system but also of the interconnected ICT system to detect events that can harm the entire CPES.
+The digitalisation of energy systems has given rise to cyber-physical energy systems (CPESs), which are characterised by an increased penetration of information and communication technologies (ICTs).
+ICT systems typically consist of hardware, software and data, all of which enable the secure and reliable operation of the connected energy system.
+This growing dependence on ICT systems has already increased the number of factors that influence the overall behaviour of the CPES.
+Past events have shown that, alongside traditional energy-system problems, ICT problems – such as software faults, overloads and cyber threats – can also lead to large-scale power outages.
+This highlights the need for holistic monitoring not only of the energy system but also of the connected ICT system, in order to detect events that can harm the entire CPES.

 Trust in the Context of Cyber-Physical Energy Systems

-Trust, a concept originally from the field of organic computing, is used to assess the trustworthiness of components and subsystems.
-It is defined as a "context-dependent and multivariate sense about an entity with different facets such as functional correctness, safety, security, reliability, credibility, and usability."
-Trust can pertain to components, data, or services of the energy and ICT systems.
-Not all facets are relevant for all entities, and the definition could be extended to consider additional facets of interest.
+Trust, a concept originally derived from the field of organic computing, is used to assess the trustworthiness of complex systems, subsystems and components.
+It is defined as a context-dependent and multivariate perception of an entity with respect to its capability, reliability and credibility.
+Trust can relate to components, data or services of the energy and ICT system as well as to the entire CPES.

-The trust in an entity can be assessed based on a combination of static information (e.g., from an information security management system (ISMS)), real-time information from monitoring systems (e.g., from an ICT health monitoring system or an intrusion detection system (IDS)), or based on experience.
-Different information contributes to the calculation of different facets.
-For example, an ICT health monitoring system can contribute to functional correctness, while an IDS can contribute to security.
-The different facets enable the use of trust to identify or anticipate a wide range of disturbances in CPESs, based on which better operational decisions can be made.
+Trust in an entity can be assessed on the basis of a combination of static information (e.g. from an information security management system (ISMS)), real-time information from monitoring systems (e.g. from an ICT health monitoring system or an intrusion detection system (IDS)), or on the basis of experience.
+Different pieces of information contribute to computing the various facets – capability, reliability and credibility.
+For example, an ICT health monitoring system can contribute to reliability, while an IDS contributes to credibility.
+The different facets make it possible to use trust to identify or anticipate a wide range of disturbances in CPESs, on the basis of which better operational decisions can be made.

-The trust in components can also be used for holistic health monitoring of the entire CPES, considering not only traditional electrical parameters (e.g., power, currents) but also non-technical parameters (e.g., the performance of ICT components and grid services).
-The hierarchical structure of a power system also facilitates hierarchical trust assessment.
-This is illustrated in the following Figure, which shows the flow of electrical measurements at three different levels.
-At the process level, sensors provide measurements such as active power (P), reactive power (Q), and currents (I).
-These measurements are then sent to an aggregator at the substation level, which collects the measurements from the sensors and sends the packaged measurements to a SCADA system at the control room level.
+Trust in components can also be used for holistic condition monitoring of the entire CPES, which considers not only traditional electrical-engineering parameters (e.g. power flows, currents) but also non-technical parameters (e.g. the performance of ICT components and network services).
+The hierarchical structure of an energy system also facilitates a hierarchical trust assessment.
+This is shown in the figure, in which the flow of electrical-engineering measurements is depicted across three different levels.
+At the process level, the sensors provide measurements such as active power (P), reactive power (Q) and currents (I).
+These measurements are then sent to an aggregator at the substation level, which collects the measurements from the sensors and sends the bundled measurements to a SCADA system at the control-centre level.

 Holistic trust assessment in a cyber-physical energy system.

-The first trust assessment of the sensors and their measurements is conducted at the aggregator using information from an IDS, an ISMS, and an ICT health monitoring system.
-As a result, the trust data transmitted to the SCADA system represents a multivariate value that can capture various disturbances, such as cyberattacks and software/hardware malfunctions.
-In the SCADA system, a second trust assessment is performed, considering the trust in the aggregator.
-This is based on inputs from the same trust sources, which can monitor not only the sensors but also the aggregator.
-Since the measurements from the sensors flow through the aggregator, the trust in the aggregator will encompass the trust in the sensors.
-This leads to a propagation of trust across different components in the CPES.
-The outcome of the trust assessment can then be integrated into the services (e.g., state estimation) running in the SCADA control room, resulting in better situational awareness and operational decisions in CPESs.
-A demonstration of trust assessment for power and ICT systems considering the state estimation service can be found at https://youtu.be/3hwi49sfllQ.
+The first trust assessment of the sensors and their measurements is carried out at the aggregator using the information from an IDS, an ISMS and an ICT health monitoring system.
+The result is that the trust data transmitted to the SCADA system represents a multivariate value that can capture various disturbances such as cyberattacks and software/hardware malfunctions.
+A second trust assessment is performed in the SCADA system, taking into account the trust in the aggregator.
+This is done based on inputs from the same trust sources, which can monitor the aggregator in addition to the sensors.
+Since the measurements flow from the sensors via the aggregator, the trust in the aggregator also encompasses the trust in the sensors.
+This leads to a propagation of trust across the various components in the CPES.
+The result of the trust assessment can then be integrated into the services running in the SCADA control room (e.g. state estimation), leading to better situational awareness and better operational decisions in CPESs.
+A demonstration of trust assessment for energy and ICT systems considering state estimation can be found at https://youtu.be/3hwi49sfllQ.

 The main benefits of using trust in CPESs can be summarized as follows:

-• Enhanced situational awareness: Trust and its facets provide a holistic model for monitoring power and ICT systems, considering the underlying components and data.
+• Improved situational awareness: trust and its facets provide a holistic model for monitoring energy and ICT systems, taking into account the underlying components and data.

-• Anticipation and detection of disturbances: The facets of trust can capture as well as predict a wide range of power and ICT disturbances.
+• Anticipation and detection of disturbances: the trust facets can both capture and predict a wide range of disturbances in energy and ICT systems.

-• Better decision-making: The trustworthiness of components and data, when integrated into the control of CPESs, can enable better decision-making, considering not only the measurements but also their trustworthiness.
+• Better decision-making: the trustworthiness of components and data, when integrated into the control of CPESs, can enable improved decision-making that considers not only the measurement values but also their trustworthiness.

 Research Questions

-In this context, the ROC group focuses —without being limited to— the following research questions:
+In this context, the TWO group focuses, among other things, on the following research questions:

-• How to assess the trust in components and services in CPESs and integrate this information into control room applications or digital twins, respectively?
+• How can trust in components and services in CPESs be assessed and this information be integrated into control-room applications or digital twins?

-• How to model and analyse the propagation of trust across different components and services in complex CPESs?
+• How can the propagation of trust across various components and services in complex CPESs be modelled and analysed?

-• How to semantically interpret complex multivariate trust values?
+• How can complex multivariate trust values be interpreted semantically?

 Persons